mjakuipers/TULIP-DevBoard/README.md

 - oct 27 2024   - refreshed sources and firmware to version 00.01.05

 All files are open source.
 Use of the hardware and software AT YOUR OWN RISK, no warranty

+User Karel designed a tray for the mainboard and a module-like housing for the connectorboard.
+Thanks Karel for sharing!
+Details and download here: https://www.printables.com/model/1053554-tulip4041-devboard-case